 Water Resources Minor Overview

-The water resources minor offers broad training in spatial perspectives of sociopolitical and biophysical dimensions of water resources at local, regional, national and international scales.
-As climate changes and population grows in many parts of the world, water resource sustainability becomes an increasingly urgent issue for our sustainable future.
+The water resources minor offers broad training in spatial perspectives of sociopolitical and biophysical dimensions of water resources at local, regional, national, and international scales.
+As climate changes and the population grows in many parts of the world, water resource sustainability becomes an increasingly urgent issue for our sustainable future.
 This minor is designed to broaden and deepen your knowledge and experience in complex water resource issues.

 - On campus: